yoyosource/YAPION/docs/examples/advanced/YAPIONPacket.md

 }
 ```

-All these handlers get used in conjunction with an YAPIONInputStream and the internal handling system of packets inside the YAPIONInputStream.
+All these handlers are used in conjunction with an YAPIONInputStream and the internal handling system of packets inside the YAPIONInputStream.

 ```java
 import yapion.hierarchy.output.StringOutput;